Atomic saturation of reduced powers: Introduction

-Can we generalize also results \cite{MiSh:998} to reduced powers?
-The main result of \S4 says that no. We also sort out the parallel of goodness, excellency and morality for filters and atomic saturation for reduced powers.
-In hopeful continuation, we consider parallel statements for infinite logics (see \cite{Sh:1019}); also we consider non-maximality.
+The main result of \S4 says that no. We also sort out the parallel of goodness, excellence, and morality for filters and atomic saturation for reduced powers.
+In a hopeful continuation \cite{Sh:F1959}, we shall try to sort out the order $ \trianglelefteq ^{\rp}_\lambda $, and in particular consider non-maximality and parallel statements for infinitary logics (see \cite{Sh:1019}).

+The reader can ignore Boolean ultra-powers (that is \ref{z9}, \ref{z10}, \ref{z12} for sections 1,2 and can in first reading deal only with first-order logic (so $ \theta = {\aleph_0} $, and the assumptions concerning the completeness of filer disappear.
+We thank the referee for many helpful comments.

 Note that by \ref{c31} \begin{conclusion} If $(T,\Delta)$ has the $\SOP_3$, \then\, it is $\trianglelefteq^{\rp}_\lambda$-maximal. \end{conclusion}